 Dedicate yourself even more to loving your husband.
 Make your sex life great.
 Flirt with him.
 Nurture your marriage every way you can.
 As you find yourself spending more and more time with your husband, you’ll likely find your attraction to the guy diminishing.

 What do you think?
-Have you ever been in this situation?
+Have you ever been in danger of an emotional affair?
 How did you extricate yourself?
 And what boundaries for marriage work best for you?